10 tips for summer pet safety

 “Every year, beloved pets suffer from heat exhaustion and worse, as unknowing owners leave them in the car,” says Michele Baxter, Cruelty and Rescue Manager of the Humane Society of Huron Valley (HSHV).
 “Pets don’t have the same cooling capabilities we do, so heat can hurt them faster.
 But when people know better, they do better, so the more we can get the word out about safety, the more likely we’ll avoid tragedy.”

-A dog left in a car in Vacaville, CA died from heat-related stress on Tuesday.
+A dog left in a car in Vacaville, CA died from heat-related stress.
 The owner was reportedly arrested and charged with animal cruelty.

 Here are some tips from HSHV on keeping your furry friend summer safe: